AlmasB/CodefestProject/PITCHME.md

 #### Project Aim

-Codefest is a software development event that brings together:
+Codefest is a monthly software development event that brings together:

 - students
 - latest technologies in Computer Science